udacity/FSND-P4-Design-A-Game/Project-Description.md

     - You may want to modify the `User` and `Game` models.
 Hint: it might make sense for each game to be a `descendant` of a `User`.

+ - **cancel_game**
+    - Occasionally a User want to cancel a game they are playing.
+Create an endpoint that allows user to cancel a game.
+You could implement this by deleting the Game model itself, or add a Boolean field such as 'cancelled' to the model.
+     Ensure that Users are not permitted to remove *completed* games - we don't want them manipulating their high score history!

  - **get_high_scores**
     - Right now the **get_scores** endpoint returns all scores.
 Create a new endpoint that returns only 'winning' scores, with better scores coming first.
-Accept and optional parameter `number_of_results` that limits the number of results returned.
+Accept an optional parameter `number_of_results` that limits the number of results returned.

  - **get_user_ranking**